-NOTE: It takes about 3 weeks to get your color or black & white 110 film developed at Walmart.
+NOTE: It takes about 3 weeks or more to get your color or black & white 110 film developed at Walmart.

 Walgreens also charges around $3.99 each for an 8×10 inch print and around $10.48 for a Photo CD from film processing without prints ordered and $5.99 for a Photo CD from previously developed negatives without prints.
 See the chart below for prices for additional photo related products: